TorchLean API

 • we pass them straight through to Python/Arb without any intermediate parsing in Lean, and

-• it avoids accidental loss of precision from Float parsing when writing demos.
+• it avoids accidental loss of precision from Float parsing when writing examples.

 • func : String